A Step-by-Step Guide to Filing a Workers’ Compensation Claim in Oregon

 Attach witness statements if available

-Keep copies of all submitted forms for your records
+File copies of all forms submitted for your records

-Most insurers will assign a claims adjuster who will oversee the case, schedule medical evaluations, and approve benefits.
+Most insurers will send out a claims adjuster, who oversees the case, organizes medical evaluations and approves benefits.

-The provider will diagnose the injury, prescribe treatment, and estimate recovery time
+The provider can identify the injury, recommend treatment and time to recovery

-The claims adjuster will review medical documentation before approving payments for medical care and wage replacement
+The claims adjuster reviews medical information, then authorizes compensation for medical treatment and wage replacement

-Early evaluation ensures the employee receives appropriate care and helps your business avoid extended downtime.
+Early assessment means the employee can get proper care, and your business can avoid prolonged downtime.

-Employees who cannot work due to injury are entitled to partial wage replacement.
+Workers unable to work because of injury receive partial wage replacement.
 Workers’ comp also covers:

 Temporary or permanent disability benefits